gruntjs/grunt-docs/Project-Scaffolding.md

 ## grunt-init
 Grunt-init is a scaffolding tool used to automate project creation.
 It will build an entire directory structure based on the current environment and the answers to a few questions.
 The exact files and contents created depend on the template chosen along with the answers to the questions asked.

-_Note: This standalone utility used to be built-in to grunt as the "init" task.
-See the grunt [Upgrading from 0.3 to 0.4](https://github.com/gruntjs/grunt/wiki/Upgrading-from-0.3-to-0.4) guide for more information about this change._
+_Note: This standalone utility used to be built-in to Grunt as the "init" task.
+See the Grunt [Upgrading from 0.3 to 0.4](https://github.com/gruntjs/grunt/wiki/Upgrading-from-0.3-to-0.4) guide for more information about this change._

 ## Installation
 In order to use grunt-init, you'll want to install it globally.